Copyright Information Center

 Are you an artist, photographer, or graphic designer with questions about copyright?
 This workshop is for you!
 You'll learn about how to protect the work you're creating with copyright as well as when it's okay to incorporate other people's works into your designs.

-Register for Copyright for Creators: Visual Arts and Graphic Design
+Register for Copyright for Creators: Visual and Graphic Arts

 How to Find and Legally Use Images